max-fletcher/ray-advertising-test/README.md

      yarn install
      ```

+3. **Set environment variables**:
+    - Make a .env and set env variables.
+Refer to .env.example for what variables are needed

-3. **Running the project**:
+4. **Running the project**:
     - Use the following command to run the project in dev mode
     ```bash
       yarn run dev
     ```